Your best day trip to Chiang Rai starts here! Trust me!

 Once you pass the crowds and find a spot by the water, you can sit and relax under the trees.
 It’s quite fun to see the vans and buses full of tourists arriving and leaving 10 minutes later, which reminds me why I don’t like big tour groups.

 While people are flocking in and out, Kiki and I had time to chat.
 He told me the story about the road that connects Chiang Mai to Chiang Rai, the increasing number of tourists that are visiting the region, how interesting Chiang Rai attractions are, and how he feels happy to show them to travelers.

 To balance the trip, the next attraction of our Chiang Rai tour was the most peaceful and also my favorite one.

 2nd stop: Wat Sang Kaew Phothiyan

 The sun was shining bright, it was hot and I was about to see one of the most beautiful temples in Chiang Rai.
-After the entrance, we were greeted by an amazing staircase with dragons, bells and not a single person around.
+After the entrance, we were greeted by an amazing staircase with dragons, bells, and not a single person around.

 Please, be respectful there.
-Different from the White Temple that is a tourist attraction in Chiang Rai, this temple was built for praying, so act respectfully, dress modestly and if you feel like praying, do it.
+Different from the White Temple which is a tourist attraction in Chiang Rai, this temple was built for praying, so act respectfully, dress modestly and if you feel like praying, do it.

-The fun fact is that the devil drinks whiskey, wears Converse runners, has an iPhone with Facebook and Instagram.
+The fun fact is that the devil drinks whiskey, wears Converse runners, and has an iPhone with Facebook and Instagram.
 It is definitely, a reminder that we need to look for a balanced life in our modern and digital world.

 At the Wat Sang Kaew Phothiyan, I learned how to pray in a Buddhist temple and I even received a blessing from a monk.
-The blessing was followed by a powerful message, don’t worry too much and live the present.
+The blessing was followed by a powerful message, don’t worry too much and live in the present.
 Noted!